MicrosoftDocs/memdocs/memdocs/configmgr/develop/core/understand/configuration-manager-object-security.md

  To some extent, these explicitly granted rights provide the user with a certain level of ownership of the object.
 With the delegate right, this ownership is extended to the control of the default group of instance rights.
 To limit which rights a user can delegate, only rights explicitly granted to them (not a group to which they belong) can be delegated.
 A user can also remove other users (or groups) instance rights if the user has the delegate permission and explicit rights to an object (this is why a user is said to own an object if they have explicit instance rights).
 Users with administrator rights still have full control of administering permissions.

- A common scenario for using the delegate verb is when a user has create and delegate rights for an object type and wants to create an object and allow members of a user group to see it.
+ A common scenario for using the delegate verb is when a user has created and delegated rights for an object type and wants to create an object and allow members of a user group to see it.
 They create an instance of the object and then delegate read permissions for the instance to the user group.

  The delegate verb is applicable to the follow Configuration Manager classes: